Table of Contents

 It allows you to create workbooks that will be available to everyone from the Tableau website.
-No privacy provided here.
+No privacy is provided here.
 It’s a good fit for educational purposes.

-It is a software for creating workbooks on your local device and using them for whatever your needs are.
+It is software for creating workbooks on your local device and using them for whatever your needs are.
 In this case, a workbook can be private.
 Tableau Desktop exists in two versions: Tableau Desktop Personal and Tableau Desktop Professional.
 They will be explained later in the article.

 Allows you to share your workbook by loading it to the Tableau Group’s cloud.

-If you don’t want to load your workbooks anywhere except your machines you can share it with the Tableau Server.
+If you don’t want to load your workbooks anywhere except your machines you can share them with the Tableau Server.
 After creating a workbook in your Tableau Desktop you should publish it on your Server and give access credentials to your teammates.

 The workflow is as follows:

 Data collected from various sources goes either into Tableau Public or to Tableau Desktop.
 There it is transformed into a workbook.
-The workbook in the Public tool will be available for anyone.
+The workbook in the Public tool will be available to anyone.
 If you use Tableau Desktop Personal it will be available only to you.
 From Tableau Desktop Professional you can then publish a workbook either on the cloud via Tableau Online or self-host with Tableau Server.
 Tableau Desktop Professional is the only tool from which data can be sent to Tableau Online and Tableau Server services.

-As you can see, Tableau Desktop and Tableau Public are developer tools - they allow workbook creators to fill it with visualizations, charts, and reports.
+As you can see, Tableau Desktop and Tableau Public are developer tools - they allow workbook creators to fill them with visualizations, charts, and reports.
 Tableau Reader, Tableau Online, and Tableau Server are sharing tools.
 They are used to provide other people in your team with access to data on a dashboard.

 Tableau is proprietary and includes various pricing options for on-premise and cloud-hosted formats.